-What do we mean by "Discovery"?
+What do we mean by "Product Discovery"?

-Once we got the user flows nailed down, We got to the next logical steps of identifying epics and broke them down to smaller epics and its constituent stories.
-We also added our best guess estimates (relative sizing of cards) based on T-Shirt sizes (S, M, L,XL).
-Any card bigger than XL, we further broke it down with details so that their scope is clear.
+Once our user flows were nailed down, we moved on to the next logical step of identifying epics and breaking them down into smaller epics and their constituent stories.
+As part of this process, we added our best guesstimates (relative sizing of cards) based on T-Shirt sizes (S, M, L, and XL) on the effort involved in achieving these objectives.
+Cards that were bigger than XL were further broken down with details, to simplify their scope.

 From here, it was quite easy for the team and the founder to understand the effort that it would take to bring the product idea to life.
 Based on the possible parallel development streams, we also came up with a range to estimate the cost of building the product.